wasi-master/blog/website/source/_posts/how-i-remember-so-many-programming-languages.md

 ## What about you?

 I would say I am a "master" in python and nothing else really, I do sure know a lot of stuff but I would not consider myself a master in most of those.
 Even then there are things that I still don't know and am discovering regularly in python.
 I often see myself searching google for stuff in other languages since I forget them but googling shouldn't be seen as a bad thing.
 The main purpose is to make something.
-Stuff I use frequently are stuff I remember and things I don't use frequently, I often forget.
+Things I use frequently are things I remember and things I don't use frequently, I often forget.

 > To be able to forget means sanity.
 > \- Jack London, The Star Rover

 ## What about me?

 So if you want to remember stuff you have to practice.
-Once I had stopped using python for a month and after that I had to try to remember some stuff and search google because I forgot them.
+Once I had stopped using python for a month and after that, I had to try to remember some stuff and search google because I forgot them.
 Practice makes perfect.